Updated: Apr 19

 4. He saved judgment for the religious establishment.
 Jesus was quite hard on the Pharisees and Sadducees but loving and understanding to others.
 He was open and honest about their sin, but loving toward the person.

 5. He discipled people prior to their conversion.
 Matthew, Zacchaeus, and really all the disciples were taught His ways and about the Kingdom of God before they were actually born again believers.
 He invested time and effort into people prior to their conversion.

-6. As you mentor your Driver, I want you to realize that each time you meet, you are teaching them what it looks like to follow Jesus.
+6. As you mentor your young dad, I want you to realize that each time you meet, you are teaching them what it looks like to follow Jesus.
 You don’t have to be an expert theologian or an A list speaker to be able to share your faith.
 Live it in front of them and don’t be afraid to talk about it.
 Pray with them if they will let you.
 Let them know you’re praying for them when you’re not together.
 Above all, be aware that each moment you spend with them you are teaching them what it looks like to follow Jesus.
 Show them the love He has for others, drop His name in the conversation and see where it goes.
-If your Driver blows it off, no problem.
+If your mentee blows it off, no problem.
 Jesus told a lot of seed planting parables, so just see it as planting the seeds of the gospel in their life.
 Be just as intentional about your faith as you are about helping them reach goals, realizing that God is the one who saves them.
 You just need to be available to do your part.

 The bottom line is our mentoring is incomplete if we don’t point them toward the one Person who can ultimately give them peace and joy.
 They may say no to God’s invitation to know Jesus.
 If they do, keep loving them and helping them, knowing you’re showing them what it looks like to follow the One who saved you.